ralpp/button-bypass-for-that-certain-driving-school-website/README.md

-# button bypass for a certain driving school website in the Philippines
+# Button bypass for a certain driving school website in the Philippines
 *hint: roads that are not in danger*
 Tampermonkey script that bypasses the weird logic implemented on the website where you have to wait for 20 seconds before going to the next question.
 WHY DO I NEED TO WAIT FOR 20 SECONDS IF I KNOW IT ALREADY!!!